MicrosoftDocs/dataexplorer-docs/data-explorer/engine.md

 ## Compute data caching

-The engine has a multi-hierarchy data cache system to make sure that the most relevant data is cached as closely as possible to the CPU.
-This system critically depends on the extents being immutable, and consists of the following tiers:
+The Azure Data Explorer engine has a multi-hierarchy data cache system to ensure that the most relevant data is cached as closely as possible to the CPU.
+This system depends on the extents being immutable and consists of three tiers:

-* Azure Blob Storage – persistent, durable, and reliable storage
+* Azure Blob Storage
-* Azure Compute SSD (or Managed Disks) – volatile storage
+* Azure Compute SSD (Managed Disks)
-* Azure Compute RAM – volatile storage
+* Azure Compute RAM

-This cache system works completely with compressed data.
-Data remains compressed even in RAM and is only decompressed when required for an actual query, efficiently utilizing the limited and costly cache resources.
+The cache system works entirely with compressed data, which remains compressed even in RAM and is only decompressed when required for a query.
+This efficient use of cache resources improves query performance.

 ## Distributed data query